solechang/ITP-404/13 - MVC pt3, Data Validation, Blade, AJAX/readme.md

 ##Data Validation

 Laravel makes data validation extremely simple with their Validator class.
+You simply call Validator::make($input, $rules) where $input can contain all request data and $rules is an array of validation rules that Laravel supports.
+It is also worth noting that you can define your own rules if Laravel's provided rules are not exactly what you want.

+Although you can validate user input within a controller, it is a good idea to place data validation on your model.
+I typically like to create a static method on my models called _validate_ that works with the Validator class.

+See class demo for a full working example.

 [Validator documentation](http://laravel.com/docs/validation)